HardisonCo/.github/international/state-of-palestine/ps-health/hms-gov/index.md

 ## Integration Points

-This document outlines how HMS-GOV is integrated with ps_Health systems in State of Palestine.
+This document outlines how HMS-GOV is integrated with ps-health systems in State of Palestine.